- Duration: 5 days for face-to-face | Total of 32 hours over 9 days for Virtual Classroom course

 If you don't have time to attend the full course all at once, you can learn about the techniques in the Practical Essentials course, go back to the lab to implement the knowledge and then join us at a later date to attend the more advanced GC & GC-MS Clinic course.

-If you would like to improve your knowledge in a particular area, you can choose to attend individual days from the Complete GC & GC-MS course.
+If you would like to improve your knowledge in a particular area, you can choose to attend individual days.
+With Virtual Classroom training, you can choose to attend individual modules.

 How to book this course